Esnagofer/TMSX/README.md

 - Almost full MSX1 emulation.
 - Runs many Konami games (Antarctic Adventure, Frogger, Konami Tennis, Kings Valley and many more).
 - Doesn't yet run all Konami games (Knightmare, Konami Soccer and a couple of others).
-- Only support for 16K/32K ROMs.
+- Only support for 16K (and 32K?)
+ROMs.
 Need to figure out how to map bigger ROMs.
 - For the moment no PSG emulation, no music.

 This project is work in progress.
 At the moment, things that need to be done are: